mg979/vim-yanktools/README.md

 ----------------------------------------------------------------------------

+### Introduction

+Yanktools is a plugin inspired by vim-yankstack and vim-easyclip.

 The main concept is to have a dedicated stack, where yanks and deletions can be stored and later accessed, so to have a "clipboard history" in vim.